Home

 Tempio di Venere e Roma (left) and S. Francesca Romana (right)

-From the upper deck it is possible to observe in its entirety the Temple of Venus and Rome: usually one sees S. Francesca Romana from the Roman Forum and the eastern section of the temple from Piazza del Colosseo, thus losing the link between the two buildings.
-The temple was designed by Emperor Hadrian himself; his project was criticized by Apollodorus of Damascus, the architect of Trajan's Forum, who paid for his remarks with his life.
+From the upper deck it is possible to observe Tempio di Venere e Roma in its entirety, usually one sees S. Francesca Romana from the Roman Forum and the eastern section of the temple from Piazza del Colosseo, thus losing the link between the two buildings.
+The temple was designed by Emperor Hadrian himself; his project was criticized by Apollodorus of Damascus, the preferred architect of Emperor Trajan, who paid for his remarks with his life (according to Cassius Dio).

 Coats of arms (left to right): Pope Alexander VI at Passetto; Muti Bussi family on their palace; Pacelli family (that of Pope Pius XII) on their palace next to Palazzo Vidoni